Akuukis/RobotColorWars-Minecraft/README.md

 How to tinker with it?
 ----------------
-1. Set up yourself.
-I highly suggest to copy files to your own pastebin and take a look at "Loader" file how to execute them.
+1. I highly suggest to copy files to your own pastebin and take a look at "Loader" file how to execute them.
 2. Edit your pastebin, execute it and test it.
 Have fun!

 How to contribute?